ngscheurich/system/config/nvim/README.md

 ### Appearance

 While I’m not overly fond of [Catppuccin]’s built-in palettes, there’s no denying that it is a well-crafted and _comprehensive_ colorscheme plugin.
-I leverage the excellent Catppuccin foundation and define my own color palettes based on [Tomorrow Night] and [Caves of Qud].
+I leverage the excellent Catppuccin foundation and define my own color palettes based on [Tomorrow Night] and [Caves of Qud] (the image at the top of this document shows the Qud-inspired theme, `viridian`).

 ```fennel "lazy-spec" +=
 (spec :catppuccin/nvim